complexphoton/MESTI.m/examples/2d_reflection_matrix_Gaussian_beams/README.md

 What we do here is to convert everything onto the complete and orthonormal basis of transverse modes, and do the projection in such basis while accounting for the flux.
 Specifically, we (1) project the total field at the source plane, E<sup>tot</sup>(x<sub>source</sub>, y) = E<sup>in</sup>(x<sub>source</sub>, y) + E<sup>sca</sup>(x<sub>source</sub>, y), onto the propagating channels (i.e., ignoring evanescent contributions) of free space; the incident contribution will be subtracted later (2) back propagate such reflection to the focal plane at x = x<sub>f</sub> since the E<sup>sca</sup>(x<sub>source</sub>, y) component supposedly comes from reflection, (3) take the previously computed Gaussian beams at the focal plane projected onto propagating channels of free space, and (4) take the inner product between the two while accounting for the longitudinal flux of the different propagating channels.

 Above, the incident field E<sup>in</sup>(x, y) was not subtracted.
-Contribution from the incident field will be subtracted using matrix $D$ in the next step.
+Contribution from the incident field will be subtracted using matrix D in the next step.

 ```matlab
 % We perform the output projection on the same plane as the line source